 Core+ NatureInsight – Introduction

 You can map and model nature-based solutions anywhere in Great Britain using Core+ NatureInsight.
 All calculations are pre-computed so insights can be generated in real-time and adjusted dynamically.
-Information can be viewed on an individual grid square basis, where each grid is 250m by 250m.
-You can instantaneously aggregate insights to any watershed scale (e.g. 0.5km2 to 10,000km2).
+Information can be viewed on an individual grid square basis, where each grid is 250m by 250m, or you can instantaneously aggregate insights to any watershed scale (e.g. 0.5km2 to 10,000km2).
 Design rainfall can be simulated to test different scenarios of NbS, with results presented in real-time showing reductions in flood risk and highlighting opportunities for carbon sequestration and biodiversity enhancement.

 Note that we have not yet released the Core+ NatureInsight in all countries, please contact us if you have questions about availability.